 Max Kaus died in Berlin on the fifth of August 1977.

-Stylistically, Kaus' work was oriented towards German Expressionism, inspired among others by his friend and mentor Erich Henkel.
+Stylistically, Kaus' work was oriented towards German Expressionism, inspired among others by his friend and mentor Erich Heckel.
 Artistically, he belongs to the second generation of Expressionists.
 Unlike many Expressionists, however, Kaus painted little in the open air.

 The painterly work of Max Kaus after the Second World War seems like an attempt to reassemble the shards of a broken world.
 Rome paintings, as well as portraits and still lifes, characterise his oeuvre of the last creative years.